khangndse184145-ship-it/worklog/content/5-Workshop/5.4-AWS Cognito/_index.md

 - It handles **sign-up, sign-in, password reset and email verification**.
 - It integrates with **Amplify** so the React frontend can easily call `signIn`, `signUp` and other auth functions.
 - It also connects to **social identity providers**:
   - **Google** → for users who want to log in with their Gmail
-  - **Facebook** → for users who prefer their Facebook account

-All successful logins (email, Google, Facebook) result in **Cognito tokens** that are used to protect our APIs and Lambda functions.
+All successful logins (email, Google) result in **Cognito tokens** that are used to protect our APIs and Lambda functions.

 ---